 Experiences vary from a night in the wilderness to a few days on a training programme in the Scottish Highlands.
 You'll learn essential skills throughout although you won't truly be left to fend for yourself, so don't panic.

-Food for thought:Spend 24 hours on a survival course at the Bear Grylls Survival Academy.
+Try this for size:Spend 24 hours on a survival course at the Bear Grylls Survival Academy.
 While you won't meet Bear, you'll learn his skills and tactics from a team of pros on the Brecon Beacons, South Downs, or on Dartmoor.

 For something a little gentler but no less useful, why not try the Map Reading and Navigation experience?
 This all but forgotten skill is a very handy one to have, and it means that you can go adventuring to your heart’s content, as long as you’ve got a map with you, as you’ll always be able to find the way home again.
 And it’s not just the map that’s important; you’ll also gain an insight into how to read landmarks and the terrain, how to find out where north is, and how to understand pacing and timing, meaning you’ll know exactly how far you’ve travelled, and how long it will take you to make it back to the beginning again (or wherever it was you intended to go in the first place).
 In the twenty first century, maps may seem a little outdated, but out in the wilderness without a 4G signal… they’re essential!